FRONTENAC PARK FEES

 Parking Permit Fees Per Day

 Free parking can be accessed from the North at Kingsford Dam or 6767 County Rd.
-10; although these can be very busy spots, and parking is minimal.
+10; Although these can be bustling spots, parking is minimal.

 Backcountry Camping Permit Fees

 Everyone camping in Frontenac Provincial Park must have a camping permit and be registered on that permit.
 You’re expected to stay at the campsites specified on your camping permit for the corresponding nights.
-On the first day of your scheduled stay at the park, you’ll be required to visit the park office to register and receive your campsite permits and parking permits.
+Park permits can be picked up at the office, although as of Apr 28, 2023, it is no longer required.
+Remote permitting is allowed, but ensure you have an electronic or printed copy of your confirmation letter.

-Reservations can only be made between April 1st and October 31st.
-During the winter months, it's a first-come, first-serve basis and camp permits must be obtained at the park office.
+Reservations can now be made year-round.
 You can make a reservation online, five months in advance, by using the Ontario Parks Website (linked below)

 (All prices have HST already included)